-Vertical power is in the business of designing and producing Electronic Circuit Breakers for experimental and light sport aircraft.
-The company is applying advanced solid-state electronics to reduce wiring complexity, simplify wiring installation, reduce pilot workload, and enhance a pilot’s ability to respond to in-flight emergencies.
+Vertical Power Electronic Circuit Breakers are designed and produced for experimental and light sport aircraft.
+The systems incorporate advanced solid-state electronics to reduce wiring complexity, simplify wiring installation, reduce pilot workload, and enhance a pilot’s ability to respond to in-flight emergencies.

 MADE IN USA